nimh-dsst/dataset-phenotypes/HBN/README.md

 ## Notes about this data dictionary

 1. Some questionnaires (listed [here](https://github.com/ericearl/dataset-phenotypes/commit/b5c5a79b25e16ec52d5be95e823e7009bb54f437#diff-16cf6d43d5333bdca703a165d985b8db884e7ddb77798e3e377711026f02a6d3R50)) have an entry on the last line that states "Continue to" which is ignored when creating the corresponding `.json` files for that questionnaires.
 1. On some questionnaires the ShortName is entered as `Variable Name` on others as `Variable`

-1. Similarly, the `Description` header, which contains the description for every question on the questionnaire was entered as `Question`, `Question `,`Item`
+1. Similarly, the `Description` header, which contains the description for every question on the questionnaire was entered as `Question`, `Question `, or `Item`
 1. Some questionnaires used `Value Labels` instead of `Value Label` to describe the range of possible values.
+1. Also note that `Diagnosis_KSADS` will take a while (~7 min) to create only the `diagnosis_ksads.json`.
+1. `dictionary.py` should take ~10 min to run.